NashTech-Labs/Azure_Deployment_on_ACA/README.md

 | containerAppName |  | String |  |  | Required |  |

-These parameters provide multiple use case options for the dotnet templates pipeline, enable/disable flags for the utilization of different templates as per the requirements.
+These parameters provide multiple use case options for the template, enable/disable flags for the utilization of different templates as per the requirements.

 ## Use Cases